-If you don’t want to spend the money on a home security system, then signs and decals placed around the home can act as a deterrent, but experienced crooks may not fall for the ruse.
-Remember, most burglaries take place between two and three in the afternoon when most homes are empty.
+If you don’t want to spend the money on a home security system, signs and decals placed around the home can act as a deterrent, but experienced crooks may not fall for the ruse.
+Remember, most burglaries occur between two and three in the afternoon when most homes are empty.
 Be sure that if you decide to install a security system, it not only alerts the police but you as well.

 Be sure not to post vacation or travel photos on social media until you return home; this is especially true if you have a lot of friends or followers on your social media accounts.